 - (a) Concealed.
 In walls, floors, and ceilings. - (b) Corrosive Influences.
 In locations subject to severe corrosive influences as covered in Section 300-6 and where subject to chemicals for which the materials are specifically approved. - (c) Cinders.
 In cinder fill. - (d) Wet Locations.
-In portions of dairies, laundries, canneries, or other wet locations and in locations where walls are frequently washed, the entire conduit system including boxes and fittings used therewith shall be so installed and equipped as to prevent water from entering the conduit.
+In wet locations, the entire conduit system including boxes and fittings used therewith shall be so installed and equipped as to prevent water from entering the conduit.
 All supports, bolts, straps, screws, etc., shall be of corrosion-resistant materials or be protected against corrosion by approved corrosion-resistant materials. - (e) Dry and Damp Locations.
-In dry and damp locations not prohibited by Section 347-3. - (f) Exposed.
+In dry and damp locations not prohibited by Section 347-3.

+- (f) Exposed.
 For exposed work where not subject to physical damage if identified for such use. - (g) Underground Installations.
-For underground installations, see Sections 300-5 and 710-3(b) in the NEC. - 347-3.
+For underground installations, see Section 300-5. - 347-3.
 Uses Not Permitted.
 Rigid nonmetallic conduit shall not be used: - (b) Support of Fixtures.
 For the support of fixtures or other equipment. - (c) Physical Damage.
 Where subject to physical damage unless identified for such use. - (d) Ambient Temperatures.
 Where subject to ambient temperatures exceeding those for which the conduit is approved. - (e) Insulation Temperature Limitations.
-For conductors whose insulation temperature limitations would exceed those for which the conduit is approved.
+For conductors whose insulation temperature limitations would exceed those for which the conduit is approved. - 347-4.

-347-4.
 Other Articles.
 Installation of rigid nonmetallic conduit shall comply with the applicable provisions of Article 300.
 Where equipment grounding is required by Article 250, a separate equipment grounding conductor shall be installed in the conduit.